s-goodwin/susan-goodwin/README.md

 # susan-goodwin
-static version of my portfolio site
+the original static version of my portfolio site